 El Tejar, Guatemala | Founded 2007 | 165+ Youth Served

-Local NC Folk musician David LaMotte runs a small NGO in Guatemala dedicated to providing much-needed resources to underfunded schools in Guatemala.
-LEAF Executive Director Jennifer reached out in curiosity of, “Why not collaborate to start a music program,” and the bricks were laid for this vibrant and extensive partnership and program.
+Local North Carolina musician David LaMotte started PEG Partners, a small NGO focusing on issues of literacy, critical thought, and artistic expression, in partnership with Guatemalan schools and libraries.
+LEAF Executive Director Jennifer reached out in curiosity of, “Why not collaborate to start a music program,” and the bricks were laid for this vibrant and extensive partnership & program.

-LEAF International works with PEG, Child Aid, FUNDIT, and the CEDIN School in El Tejar to provide an after school music and cultural arts program.
+LEAF International works with PEG Partners, FUNDIT, and the CEDIN School in El Tejar to provide an after school music and cultural arts programs.
 8 classes meet twice a week, immersing students in their own cultural traditions and empowering them to pursue their talents.
 Classes include:

-Classes are designed by teachers to not only give children a firm base in the instrument they are learning but a firm base in the history of music and of Guatemalan culture so that they have a strong foundation to pursue music and cultural career in the future.
-LEAF International funds the music teachers’ salaries and local instruments made by local artists, as well as cultural exchanges for the students and teaching artists to interact with other LEAF International programs and to perform at LEAF Festival.
+Classes are designed by teachers to not only give children a firm base in the instrument they are learning, but a firm base in Guatemalan music culture.
+The goal is to give youth a strong foundation in cultural traditions so they feel confident in pursuing a career in music.
+LEAF International supports the teachers’ salaries and local instruments made by local artists, as well as cultural exchanges for the students and teaching artists to perform at LEAF Festival.

 LEAF Guatemala launched their ONEmic Studio in 2022.
 The group has a mission to share the interplay of traditional instrumentation with Mayan history – amplifying the Marimba, Guatemala’s national Instrument.